pixelday/stem-cell/README.md

 # Stem Cell

-A generic, accessible, standards-first front-end foundation that adapts to any brand through design tokens.
+**A generic, accessible, standards-first front-end foundation that adapts to any brand through design tokens.**

-A web framework designed and built by and for designers and front-end developers, with a strong emphasis on markup quality.
-Semantics, accessibility, SEO-friendliness, standards compliance, general best practices, and a best-in-class user experience are all essential, not optional.
+Stem Cell is a web framework designed and built by and for designers and front-end developers, with a strong emphasis on markup quality.
+Semantics, accessibility, SEO-friendliness, standards compliance, general best practices, and a best-in-class user experience are all essential.

+This document currently describes Stem Cell's design and evaluation process.
+Usage, installation, and contribution guides will follow.

-*Draft document; the library is pre-alpha and under active development.
+*Draft document.
+The library is pre-alpha and under active development.
 Last updated: May 31, 2026.*

 ## Philosophy